meirlazar/OnePage-Karaoke/README.md

 **Word-Level Timing Mode**
 - When a word starts press 'S' and press 'F' when it finishes (useful when there is a delay before the next word starts, otherwise just keep pressing 'S' at the beginning of each word being sung).
 - Press the same Timing Mode button to exit that mode.
-- Press Push to Editor when done either with all the lyrics or even if you changed the timing on a few words, and it will reflect in the Edit & Render window.
+- Timing is automatically adjusted in real time in the Preview Window and the Lyrics Editor.
+- Were you too slow?
+No worries, press the 'I'm Slow' button to have all the timings adjusted by -00.00.05
+- Were you too fast?
+No worries, press the 'I'm Fast' button to have all the timings adjusted by +00.00.05

 **Auto-Correct Word Timing**
 - Alternatively you can have AI try to correct the word-level timing on the song.